Close

 • Have time to devote and a lot of patience

 In addition, being a police puppy is unlikely to cost you money as the police will cover all basic costs related to looking after your pet.
-That includes food, veterinary treatments/pet insurance, poo bags and training equipment.
+That includes food, veterinary treatments, puppy insurance, poo bags and training equipment.

 Can I become a puppy fosterer if I have children or another pet?